There’s no denying that Google is top dog when it comes to search engines, but a little engine called Bing isn’t so far behind.

 And while taking all of these technical components and Bing ranking factors for the different search engines into account is important, remember to be sure that, first and foremost, you optimize your site for the visitor.

 Having a great, user-friendly website that people will use and return to is what will make all of the other Bing SEO work worthwhile.

-What has your experience been with Bing SEO?
+What has your experience been?
 Have you noticed differences in your ranking on Bing versus Google?
 Let us know in the comment section below!